JamesManningR/DeparturesBoardVue2/README.md

 - Overcomplication of the project by trying to use new technologies without understanding them fully within the context of the project
 - Overreliance on the conveniences of vue 3 (such as the composition api) without understanding the differences between how you can interact with them in vue 2 and vue 3
 - Lack of time spent to fully understand the requirements of the project and how they would be implemented

+I overcomplicated the tech stack before getting the core functionality as I wanted to show off a little by using tech that I would use in larger projects, but I think it would have just been better to use inbuilt functionality without trying too hard to overcomplicate things.
+What I did was much more easily done props and emits but I added the store which meant I had to contend with the differences between vue 2 and vue 3's reactivity system.
+I think I could have done a better job of understanding the requirements of the project and just getting the core functionality working before trying to add the bells and whistles. (especially when I'm using something I'm less experienced with)

 I have appreciated the oppertunity to work on this project and I hope that I can continue to improve my skills as a developer.
 I regret the fact that I wasn't able to get the app functioning correctly, but I think that I have learned a lot from this experience and I hope that I can continue to improve my skills as a developer.
 If through this process I have been able to show that I am a good fit for the role, I would be happy to continue the process and work on the project further.
 I'm sure you will recieve many applications for this role, and they will probably include much better functioning attempts at this project, but I hope that you will consider my application as well as I have hunger for learning and have a lot of knowledge in the newer implementations of vue.
 I hope that you will consider my application and I look forward to hearing from you.